Naval Air Station Patuxent River: Hardships for original civilian residents

-The original civilian residents had about a month, until 1 March 1942, to relocate, as the federal government purchased all the land at a cost of $712,287 for 6412 acre, which in 2013 dollars would be the equivalent of being paid $1,261 per acre.
+The original civilian residents had about a month, until 1 March 1942, to relocate, as the federal government purchased all the land at a cost of $712,287 for 6412 acre.
 Many residents were forced to sell land that had been in their families for generations.
 Some families had roots in the area going back 300 years.
 These included traditional farming, crabbing and fishing families and there were protests.
 National wartime urgency was felt in Washington at the time to take precedence, and the process of eminent domain went through.

 Rehabilitation of rail line

 A lack of transportation in Saint Mary's County led the Navy to acquire and revitalize a branchline called the Washington, Brandywine and Point Lookout Railroad, aka "The Farmers' Railroad", from Brandywine to Mechanicsville, Maryland, in June 1942 and build an extension south from Mechanicsville to the air station.
 Known as the U.S. Government Railroad, the rail line was steam-powered and operated south of Brandywine for exclusive official use until 1954, when the Pennsylvania Railroad assumed operation of the line.
 Rail service ended in 1965, and the line was scrapped, although the right-of-way is still very visible.